-Brian Ostermann will begin his first season at K-State in 2014-15 and will serve the program as the associate head coach.
-This will be Ostermann's 26th season of coaching at the collegiate level.
+Brian Ostermann enters his second season at K-State in 2015-16 and will serve the program as the associate head coach.
+This will be Ostermann’s 27th season of coaching at the collegiate level.

 In addition to his coaching duties at K-State under head coach Jeff Mittie, Ostermann is also responsible for scheduling, academic mentoring, recruiting evaluation and game plan preparation and development.